The Church’s Response to the University

 We seek to be a church for the campus and for the university as an institution – a church where faculty, administrators and students are equipped to be strategic ambassadors of the kingdom of God to the campuses they serve.

-If you’d like to learn more about Knox or how Knox can better serve you on campus, our pastor for university ministry, Bob Lynn, is always glad to catch up with you on campus for conversation over coffee or a meal.
+Our pastor for university ministry, Josh Boehr, is always glad to catch up with you on campus for conversation over coffee or a meal.

 We also have several members who serve the University of Michigan campus full-time through InterVarsity Christian Fellowship and CRU.
 These Campus Ministers are also available to address your needs or concerns about university life.